 - Strange Sounds

 A small amount of noises are expected.
-If you hear audible knocking, cracking or banging sounds originating from your water heater, it may be a an indication there is a problem.
+If you hear audible knocking, cracking or banging sounds originating from your water heater, it may be an indication there is a problem.

 If residue has developed inside, your water heater may be less energy efficient.
 This might end in increased utility expenses and likely harm to your equipment.